-Entry to some jobs, such as land-based engineering, is only possible with a specific degree.
-For other careers, including environmental management or conservation, you'll need to study a relevant environmental degree.
+Not all environmental careers require a degree.
+While some fields, like land-based engineering, have specific degree requirements, others offer more flexibility.
+For environmental management or conservation, a relevant environmental science degree is a strong foundation.
 Discover what you can do with an environmental science degree.

-Science, agriculture, geography or business degrees are considered useful for many roles in this sector.
-For information on specific entry requirements and qualifications, see environment and agriculture job profiles.
+A background in science, agriculture, geography, or even business can also be valuable for many environmental careers.
+For specific details on entry requirements and qualifications, see our environment and agriculture job profiles.

 What environmental skills do employers want?